syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### clearHistory()
 {:#methods:clearhistory}

-Remove all the history from diagram
+Clears the actions performed in diagram

 #### Example